-Speaking of building a blog fast, it may refer to a concept--- content curation.
-“Content curation is the process of gathering information relevant to a particular topic or area of interest” (withdrawn from Wikipedia ).
-In a simpler term, the process of content curation is the act of sorting through large amounts of content on the web and presenting the best posts in a meaningful and organized way.
+Speaking of building a blog fast, we are thinking of a web scraper for content curation.
+Put simply, it is the act of scraping blog posts on the Internet, sorting through large amounts of blogs and presenting the best posts in a meaningful and organized way.

-A new-developing blog can grow very fast with the right strategy, one of the best is content curation, because it does not create, it shares, which saves lots of your time and be able to attract audiences to your blog.
-How to find the right contents for your blog that is an issue, reading through all these contents on Internet would not be a good idea, but there is a way that I want to share with you.
+A new-developing blog can grow very fast with the right strategy.
+One of the best strategies is content curation, because it does not create, it shares, which saves lots of your time and still attracts audiences to your blog.
+Finding the right content for your blog is not easy.
+Reading through all these contents on the Internet would not be a good idea.
+There is a better way I want to share with you.

-Simply with two steps, you will be able to recognize the best contents for your blog.
+With these two steps, you will be able to find the best content for your blog

 Step 1.
 Find websites relevant to your blog.

 Almost every website has a theme.
-Once you set up your own blog’s theme, you should go look for and recognize what websites are relevant with your blog, and do well in the market or Internet, and mark down these websites on your memo list.
+Once you’ve set up your own blog’s theme, you can go look for websites that are relevant to your blog and do well in the market.
+Mark down these websites on your memo list.

 Step 2.
-Use Web Scraper Octoparse to extract information for you
+Use Web Scraper Octoparse to scrape blogs for you

-The data shown above, it's what I exported from Octoparse, it showed articles' total views, today's views, and titles, the first two information may link to the heat of these articles.
 We can rearrange the data in Excel, choose either total views or today’s views to figure out which article is the hottest, and pick out the top five.
-Take a glance on the articles that you’ve chosen, and see if the contents were right for your blog, after, you can post the articles selected on your blog, and remember not to forget about referring the articles’ original resources.
+Take a glance at the articles that you’ve chosen, and see if the contents were right for your blog.
+After that, you can post the articles selected on your blog, and remember not to forget about referring the articles’ original resources.

-Of course, that’s not the end of the effort you should put in to build a blog, you need to learn far more, and this article just states one of ways to build a blog.
-Hope it can give you some inspirations.
+Of course, that’s not the end of the efforts you need to put in to build a blog.
+You need to keep updating it and maintain a high quality of posts.
+This article just talks about one of the common ways to build a blog.